Using the Path of Least Resistance to Explain Deep Networks: Discussion

 \section{Discussion}

-In this paper, we identified key limitations of path-based attribution methods such as Integrated Gradients (IG), particularly the artefacts that arise from ignoring the model’s curvature.
+In this paper, we identified key limitations of path-based attribution methods such as Integrated Gradients (IG), particularly the artefacts that arise from ignoring the model's curvature.
 To address these issues, we introduced a novel path-based method, Geodesic IG, that integrates gradients along geodesic paths on a manifold defined by the model, rather than straight lines.
+Our work is complementary to the Manifold Integrated Gradients (MIG) framework of \citet{zaher2024manifold}, which demonstrated the value of geodesic paths from a data-manifold perspective.
+While MIG derives its Riemannian metric from a VAE decoder to keep interpolants on the data manifold, our model-induced metric targets high-gradient regions of the explained model directly and requires no auxiliary generative model.
+The two perspectives address different aspects of attribution quality and could be combined in future work.

+We emphasise that the core contribution of this work is conceptual and theoretical: the identification of a model-induced Riemannian structure that characterises when and why geodesic paths are uniquely suitable for attribution (Theorem 1), rather than any particular geodesic solver.
+The kNN and SVI methods we present are proof-of-concept implementations; as more efficient solvers become available, the theoretical framework will apply unchanged.

 By avoiding regions of high gradient in the input space, Geodesic IG effectively mitigates these artefacts while preserving all the axioms established by \citet{sundararajan2017axiomatic}.
-Additionally, we introduced a new axiom, Strong Completeness, which, when satisfied, prevents such misattributions.
-We proved that Geodesic IG is the only path-based method that satisfies this axiom.
-Through both theoretical analysis and empirical evaluation—using metrics such as Comprehensiveness and Log-Odds—we demonstrated the advantages of our approach.
+Additionally, we introduced a new axiom, No-Cancellation Completeness (NCC), which, when satisfied, prevents such misattributions.
+We proved that, for path-based attributions in Eq. \ref{eq:attribution} under the model-induced metric in Eq. \ref{eq:inner_product}, NCC holds if and only if the integration path is a geodesic (Theorem~\ref{theo:strong}), subject to mild regularity conditions.
+Through both theoretical analysis and empirical evaluation on synthetic and image classification benchmarks, using metrics such as Comprehensiveness and Log-Odds, we provided evidence of the advantages of our approach.